Jako/PDFResource/core/components/pdfresource/docs/index.md

 ### Features

-* Create a PDF file of a MODX resource with mPDF during saving or on viewing the resource.
+* Create a static PDF file of a MODX resource with [mPDF](http://www.mpdf1.com/) during saving or on viewing the resource.
-* Create a PDF file of a MODX resource on the fly.
+* Create a PDF file of a MODX resource on the fly with [mPDF](http://www.mpdf1.com/).
 * The options for the generated PDF could be set in MODX system settings and on resource base.

 <!-- Piwik -->